dankelley/ocetag/README.md

 the file and accidentally changing the contents.

-The package offers low-level functions, such as `createDatabase()` and `saveTag()`, as well as a high-level Shiny app named `ctdTag()` that lets the analyst explore CTD data in flexible ways, to discover and tag features of interest.
+The package offers low-level functions, such as `createDatabase()` and `saveTag()`, as well as a high-level Shiny app named `ctdTagApp()` that lets the analyst explore CTD data in flexible ways, to discover and tag features of interest.